graphopedia-xyz/graphopedia/flowchart/index.md

 ---

-is a graphic way of representing the sequence of any operation using nodes and links. [^henderson] The word "flowchart" is often used as a generic name for both technical diagrams such as a block scheme and general-purpose diagrams with connectors.
+is a graphic way of representing the sequence of any operation using nodes and links. [^henderson]

 <!--more-->
-Flowcharting is a technique of illustrating computer programs and algorithms.
-A standardized system of flowchart symbols is used for this purpose.[^myler] It includes blocks of various shapes representing input/output, conditional statements, etc. For example, the diamond shape represents a decision to be made.
-Lines with arrows show the flow of data from one stage or process to the next.
+A flowchart consists of flowchart ***symbols*** and connecting lines.
+The symbols are standardized, comprised of blocks of various shapes representing input/output, conditional statements, etc. [^myler]

+***Connecting lines*** with arrows show the flow of data from one stage or process to the next.
 If there is a condition, the "if" is represented by a branching line going towards the alternatives.
 If the decision involves repeating a previous step, as in a loop, the line goes back to the decision point; another line shows how the process continues after the loop exits.

+The word "flowchart" is often used as a generic name for both technical diagrams such as a block scheme and general-purpose diagrams with connectors.

 The flow in a flow chart is that of events, not of time.
 This allows for simultaneous events.